MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-ingestion-benefit.md

 > [!Note]
-> If you want to disable Defender for Servers Plan 2 in the future, you need to explicitly disable the plan on any Log Analytics workspace that have it enabled.
+> If you want to disable Defender for Servers Plan 2 in the future, you need to explicitly disable the plan on any Log Analytics workspace that has it enabled.